bio-agents/bioagents-registry/INSTALL.md

 All running Docker containers can be stopped by running: `docker-compose down` from the root Git folder.
 This will preserve the data in the MySQL database and Elasticsearch.
 To reinstantiate everything again run: `docker-compose up`.

-Only need to run `docker-compose build` once at the beginning or if changes are made to the bio.agents Docker settings files.
+Only need to run `docker-compose build` once at the beginning or if changes are made to the bioagents.tech Docker settings files.

 If you wish to remove the data along with the containers run: `docker-compose down -v` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.